elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 - It narrows the second restriction under (4.3.1) even further: migrations cannot rely on any state that could change as part of a migration because we can no longer use the previous index as a snapshot of unmigrated state.
-- We can’t automatically recover from a half-way done migration.
+- We can’t automatically perform a rollback from a half-way done migration.
 - It’s impossible to provide read-only functionality for outdated nodes which means we can't achieve goal (2.7).